denten-books/plain-text/support/book-proposal/proposal.md

 non-human-readable formats of information exchange.
 A theoretical treatment of technological skepticism (from Karl Marx and Martin Heidegger to Lewis Mumford) concludes with a discussion about a subject's role in actively shaping material conditions of media being.
-As documents reflecting externalized states of consciousness become increasingly transparent, they are susceptible to increased surveillance and control.
+As documents that reflect externalized states of consciousness aggregate in storage locations far removed from the subject, they become increasingly susceptible to centralized forces of surveillance and control.
 Plain text allows political subjects to decouple externalized mental states from mechanisms of governance.
 (In other words, to decide actively when to opt in and when to opt out.)
 This affordance is not, however, a deterministic property of literature, the internet, or any other information exchange system.
-Rather, the design of complex systems must itself become critical practice, which, in complement to critical theory, can actively engineer for textual mechanisms that make individual dissent possible.
+Rather, the design of complex systems must itself become critical practice which, in complement to critical theory, can actively engineer for textual mechanisms that make individual dissent possible.

 ### Tech Appendix (optional)